linux-china/dotenvx-rs/README.md

 For example the private key name is `DOTENVX_PRIVATE_KEY_PROD`:

-- Find from `.env.keys` file in the current directory
+- Find from `.env.keys` file in the current directory and parent directories recursively, and `$HOME/.env.keys` is checked as well.
 - Find from `DOTENVX_PRIVATE_KEY_PROD` environment variable

 If you want to use unified private key for different environments, and you can use following environment variables: